My Cousin Vinny: Plot

-Driving through Alabama, Bill Gambini and Stan Rothenstein, college students from New York, shop at a convenience store.
-After they leave, the store clerk is robbed and killed.
-Due to circumstantial evidence, Bill is charged with first-degree murder and Stan as an accessory.
-Bill and Stan hire Bill's cousin, Vinny Gambini, a personal injury lawyer from Brooklyn.
-Vinny is newly admitted to the bar and has no trial experience.
-He arrives in Alabama with his fiancée, Mona Lisa Vito, who comes from a family of mechanics.
+While driving through Alabama, New York college students Bill Gambini and Stan Rothenstein stop at a convenience store, where Bill absentmindedly pockets a can of tuna.
+After they leave, the store clerk is found robbed and murdered, and the boys are pulled over and arrested.
+At the police station, Bill assumes he has been caught shoplifting and confesses, leading to his being charged with first-degree murder and Stan as an accessory.
+Lacking the money for a private attorney, Bill calls on his cousin, Vinny Gambini, a personal injury lawyer from Brooklyn, who agrees to take the case.
+Unbeknownst to them, Vinny has only just passed the bar after multiple failed attempts and has no trial experience.
+He travels to Alabama with his fiancée, Mona Lisa Vito, to defend the boys.